OWASP/Serverless-Goat/LESSONS.md

 ...
 ...
 ```

+**Extra Credit** You can use the same approach, to access and tamper data inside the S3 bucket.
+Try it!

 ### Lesson 5: Abusing Insecure Cloud Configurations ###
 By now, we're sure you are well aware of the many publicly open S3 buckets out there.
 This happens when you deploy cloud resources without following security best-practices.
 The same thing exists in our application.
 We already know the name of the bucket used by the application - we got it in the BUCKET_NAME environment variable, and frankly, it wasn't that difficult to spot it in the redirect URL of the response to the convert operation: